Guiding business ethics

 The VMS is an integrated management system that applies to the entire Vattenfall Group, along with the limitations that may arise from legal requirements, such as regarding the unbundling of the electricity distribution business.
 Vattenfall's Environmental Management System is integrated in the VMS.

+The breakdown into Business units is shown in the organisation chart.
 Every unit is defined in the VMS, especially with respect to area of responsibility, decision-making authority and risk mandate.

 Internal control over the financial reporting